“Unworthy” Speaks To The Manner

 - Or should anyone from any church be allowed to participate as long as they profess Christ (open communion)?

 So that leads me to another question, one that colors outside the boundaries.
 What about offering communion to anyone, church member or not, Christian or not?
-I would call that down to earth and sensible communion.
+Rather than closed, close or open, I would call that down to earth and sensible communion.

 This last idea, of course, is never considered.
 I’ve been in some churches where people are cautioned not to take communion unless they are believers.

 Yes, Paul did warn the Corinthians not to partake “unworthily” but he was talking about an actual meal, not a ceremony, and he wasn’t referring to the condition of the individuals but to the manner in which the food was offered.
-It wasn’t a pot luck open to anyone but a stingy withholding of food by a select few.
+It wasn’t a pot-luck open to anyone but a stingy withholding of food by a select few.
 Their manner was divisive, insulting, hurtful and judgmental toward others.
-Those aren’t the qualities that should characterize any Christian individual or the Gospel.
+Those aren’t the qualities that should characterize any Christian, church or the Gospel.

 What that means, of course, is that disallowing communion is what Paul cautioned against.